Darkstone: Gameplay

 A typical medieval RPG, Darkstone is similar to Baldur's Gate and Diablo in gameplay style and themes.

 Gameplay revolves around improving the character stats of strength, magic, dexterity and vitality as well as the character's gear, weapons, magical knowledge, etc. The four lands of Uma increase in difficulty and are accessed sequentially, with different enemies patrolling the lands and dungeons beneath.

 The village acts as an initial training area with firing ranges and example weapons, then subsequently as a trade base for adventurers to sell their loot, bank their cash, buy upgrades, repair armour and weaponry, buy new spellbooks and stock up on health and mana potions as well as food (characters can die from hunger).
 It is possible to pick up cursed items, such as a cloak that makes the player randomly drop items from their inventory, so a shopkeeper can remove these for you.
 Finally, if the player wants to hear a song about the Darkstone, they can toss a coin to the singer Audren.

 Magic can be learnt by all characters, via finding or buying spellbooks, with 32 potential spells of varying difficulty.
 A variety of skills can also be learnt, such as thieving from other characters, repairing your own gear, disarming traps, etc. Spells and skills can be acquired by all character types apart from lycanthropy, which can only be learnt by the sorceress.
 This allows her to change into a werewolf and converts all magic stat points to strength points.

 Quests for each new game are randomly selected from 20 options, with different dungeon placement and land layouts, improving the game's replayability.
-The PC version allows the player to control two characters, switching between them at will, though the Playstation version only allowed for a single character.
+The PC version allows the player to control two characters, switching between them at will, though the PlayStation version only allowed for a single character.

+Development

+Darkstone was developed under the working title Dragon Blade and went through several iterations, initially being designed as a fully 3D game akin to Tomb Raider.
+After the game's original publisher, BMG Interactive, closed its doors, work on Dragon Blade went into a suspended state, with Delphine putting most of its resources towards developing Moto Racer 2.

 Release

+Darkstone was released in 1999 for the PC.
+Although Delphine self-published the game in Europe, it was instead published by Gathering of Developers in the US.
+In March 2000, Delphine released an editor for custom quests via their website.
+Simultaneously, Delphine also released Darkstone: Journey in Uma online, a free expansion for Darkstone which contained additional quests.

-Darkstone was released in 1999 for the PC, with a PlayStation version made available in 2001 and an iOS and Android version released on 19 March 2014.
-The game is currently available on Steam to run on Windows XP/Vista/Windows 7/8.
+A PlayStation version was made available in 2001.
+Versions for iOS and Android was later released on 19 March 2014.
+The game was eventually released on Steam for modern operating systems.